-In order for your claim to be successful it will need to be proven that someone was at fault for your injuries.
-For example if you slip on a wet surface in a supermarket, there will only be liability on the part of the supermarket if there was no sign.
+For your claim to be successful, it will need to be proven that someone was at fault for your injuries.
+For example, if you slip on a wet surface in a supermarket, there will only be liability on the part of the supermarket if there was no sign.
 If there was a sign it would be assumed that a reasonable person would not walk there, or would take more care.

 If for example, a floor is wet, or a paving stone dangerously uneven, there will only be a liability if those circumstances have existed for a period of time beyond which warning signs should have been placed, or the problem rectified.

 First Personal Injury has built up a reputation across the United Kingdom for their approach in personal injury claims.
 Working with members of the public who have had personal injuries, First Personal Injury exceeds customer expectations.

 Contacting First Personal Injury is free by calling 0800 808 9740 alternatively by filling out the online claims form.

 How much compensation for a slip depends mainly on the extent of your injuries.
 There are a range of different kinds of injury you can sustain following a slip.
 Below are some of the most common kinds of resultant injury and the level of compensation you can expect.

 A number of potential injuries could be caused following a slip, trip or fall.
 The following information intended as a guide to those injuries and the levels of compensation.

 |Severe shoulder injury associated with neck injuries and damage to the brachial plexus||£10,180 – £38,280|

 |Simple arm fractures||£5,280 – £15,300|

 |Severe arm injury (cases that have been fortunate to slimly avoid amputation)||£76,650 – £104,370|